Klang Valley derby: Kuala Lumpur

-Kuala Lumpur Football Association is the one of the youngest state football teams, having been formed in 1975, but their achievements during the short period made them veterans in the game.
+Kuala Lumpur Football Association is one of the youngest state football teams, having been formed in 1975, but their achievements during the short period made them veterans in the game.
 Formed as Federal Territory Football Association (FTFA), the association was actually a breakaway group from Selangor FA, following Kuala Lumpur's separation from Selangor to be a Federal Territory in 1974.
 Led by former F.A. of Selangor secretary K. Rasalingam together with other members Goh Ah Chai, Hamzah Muhammad, M.J.
 Vincent, Shariff Mustafa, Jeswant Singh and Manickarajah, they saw the need for another association in the Klang Valley due to the growing numbers of clubs.

 FTFA was officially formed in 1975 with Tan Sri Hamzah Abu Samah elected as their first president.
 It was in 1979, that the Federal Territory made their debut in the Malaysia Cup.
 They then started off as whipping boys but by 1982 were already making waves to be among the top teams in the league although they failed to win any titles.
 In 1985, Federal Territory reached their first Malaysia Cup final after only competing in the tournament for seven seasons while other states, who have been in the competition since it was inaugurated in 1921, are still trying to reach the final.

 FTFA officially changed its name to Kuala Lumpur Football Association (KLFA) in 1987 to better identify itself with the city.
-Kuala Lumpur joined the ranks of the heavyweights in the Malaysian soccer competition which saw them win the Charity Shield once (1987) in the four appearances, the League twice and the Malaysia Cup three years in a row (1987–1989).
+Kuala Lumpur joined the ranks of the heavyweights in the Malaysian soccer competition which saw them win the Charity Shield once (1987) in the four appearances, the League twice and the Malaysia Cup three consecutive seasons (1987 to 1989).
 Later years saw lean pickings for Kuala Lumpur although they did win the FA Cup three times in 1993, 1994 and 1999, which remains Kuala Lumpur's last major trophy.
 Unlike their neighbour, Kuala Lumpur have a roller coaster ride jumping between third tier FAM League and first tier Super League.

-The derby is among the most one-sided derby, with Selangor overwhelmingly dominant.
+The Klang Valley Derby, contested between Selangor FA and Kuala Lumpur FA, is among the most one-sided rivalries in Malaysian football, with Selangor overwhelmingly dominant.
 Kuala Lumpur have a winless drought for 11 years between 2007 till 2018.
 The derby celebrated its 70th derby on 2011.

-The derby occur twice during Piala Sumbangsih, which are in 1987 and 1990.
-Both were won by Selangor.
+The derby has also been contested twice in the Piala Sumbangsih, in 1987 and 1990, with Selangor emerging victorious on both occasions.